Troubleshooting: ROE error "Last day for which paid must be within final pay period"

 • What is a Record of Employment (ROE)?

-What is a ROE?
-A Record of Employment (ROE) is a form that employers complete and file to Service Canada at the end of an employee's service.
+What is an ROE?
+A Record of Employment (ROE) is a form that employers complete and file to Service Canada at the end of an employee’s service.
 This is for the employee in the event that they stop working and experience an interruption in earnings. ...

-• Why are my ROE totals not balanced?
+• Troubleshooting: ROE totals not balanced

 Block 15B (total insurable earnings) looks like it should be calculated the same way as the total insurable hours (Block 15A) next to it.
 The total insurable hours represent a full year plus one pay period, which means it is a sum of all the values ...